STXT - Semantic Text

 2. Ignore empty lines.

-3. Compute hierarchy by indentation (same principles as STXT: consecutive indentation, no jumps).
+3. Calculate hierarchy by indentation (same principles as STXT: consecutive indentation, without jumps).

 4. For each line, parse: